A Complete classification of two-dimensional endo-commutative algebras over an arbitrary field: Abstract

 \section{Abstract}

-In the paper, we consider the class of so-called endo-commutative algebras.
-From the identity imposed to specify this class, one can easily see that the product in this class preserves the square of elements.
-We give a complete classification of this class, up to isomorphism, over any basic field in dimension two.
-This elementary and self-contained exposition uses the recent result of one of the authors on description of the category of all $2$-dimensional algebras over any basic field.
+In the paper we describe the class of all 2-dimensional endo-commutative algebras over any basic field.
+Thereby, we extend S.-E. Takahasi, K. Shirayanagi and M. Tsukada's recent description of the class of all 2-dimensional endo-commutative algebras over $\mathbb{Z}_2$ to any basic field, where the concept of endo-commutative algebra was first introduced and motivations to study this class of algebras also had been given.
+We give canonical representatives of the isomorphism classes such algebras in dimension two over any basic field.
+This elementary and self-contained exposition uses recent result one of the authors on description of the category of all $2$-dimensional algebras over any basic field.

 Key words: endo-commutative algebra, isomorphism, structure constants